Management Summary

 Specific responsibilities are to be defined for each measure.
 We recommend that everyone plays a part and thus also takes responsibility for the team-building process and mutual cooperation.

-"When are we going to look at ourselves as a team again and talk about what has already developed?" is the central question when it comes to making review appointments.
-Ideally, these appointments should not be on the same date as your goal.
+"When are we going to look at ourselves as a team again and talk about what has already developed?" is the central question when it comes to arranging review appointments.

 That you are already thinking initially about how you acknowledge achievements together, is crucial to the teambuilding process for several reasons.
 On the one hand, you thereby secure the motivation to continue, even if it sometimes gets down to the nitty-gritty.
 On the other hand, the celebration of successes explicitly pays for better teamwork.